Take Charge Indy: 2013: four-year-old season

-Take Charge Indy began his third season in the Grade I Donn Handicap at Gulfstream on February 9, 2013 when he finished third, beaten eight lengths by the Graydar, who led from the start.
+Take Charge Indy began his third season in the Grade I Donn Handicap at Gulfstream on February 9, 2013, when he finished third, beaten eight lengths by the Graydar, who led from the start.
 In March, at the same track, he finished second to Cigar Street in the Grade III Skip Away Stakes over ten and a half furlongs.

 Take Charge Indy had gone over a year since his last win when he contested the Grade II Alysheba Stakes at Churchill Downs on May 3.
 Ridden by Rosie Napravnik he carried 120 pounds and started at odds of 14/5 against eight opponents.
 He won easily by six lengths in a time of 1:41.41 from the subsequently disqualified favorite Cyber Secret, with Hymn Book in third.
 After the race Byrne said: "We finally got a nice big race out of him... he has that natural speed.
 He'll wait and do whatever you want".
 On June 16, Take Charge Indy was made favorite for the Stephen Foster Handicap but after racing in second place he faded in the closing stages and finished last of the six runners behind Fort Larned.

 On July 28, in the Grade II Monmouth Cup, at Monmouth Park Racetrack, Take Charge Indy was the favorite and led down the backstretch.
 However, his jockey heard a "big pop" and quickly pulled him up.
 The horse was vanned off the track and x-rays showed he had a left front condylar fracture and would require surgical repair.
-Following a successful operation at the Hogan Equine clinic, where three screws where inserted into the horse's leg, it was announced that Take Charge Indy had been retired and would begin stallion duties at WinStar in 2014.
+Following a successful operation at the Hogan Equine clinic, where three screws were inserted into the horse's leg, it was announced that Take Charge Indy had been retired and would begin stallion duties at WinStar in 2014.